sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 ```

 ### Running VASP
 Using parallel OpenMP threads improves the VASP performance.
-In particular, two threads per MPI task appears to be optimal (subject to testing for particular system).
-It can be acheived by the following submission script
+In particular, two threads per MPI task appears to be optimal (subject to testing for a particular system).
+It can be achieved by the following submission script

 ```bash
 #!/bin/bash